 Faculty at the rank of professor or "full professor" most often represent an advanced level of expertise in their field (Finnegan & Hyle, 2009) as well as a national or international reputation for this expertise as evidenced through scholarship (Long, Allison, & McGinnis, 1993; Miller, 1987).
 The rank of professor is often imbued with increased status, prestige, and influence, not to mention higher salaries (Light, Marsden, & Corl, 1990; Long et al., 1993; Perna, 2002).
 As such, the failure to promote a deserving faculty member to the rank of professor may result in a loss of that individual to a different institution (Long et al., 1993).
 Despite existing at the highest tier of the professorial ranking system and their arguably influential role in higher education institutions, the rank of professor and the process to gain this rank have been largely forgotten in the literature.
-Indeed, while voluminous scholarship exists regarding the rank of associate professor and the accompanying promotion and tenure process to the rank of associate professor, a dearth of literature exists regarding the process of promotion to professor in academia.
+Indeed, while voluminous scholarship exists regarding the rank of associate professor, a dearth of literature exists regarding the process of promotion to professor in academia.
 Baldwin, DeZure, Shaw, and Moretto (2008) alluded to the dearth of research about mid-career faculty, stating that this lack of attention is also symptomatic of how many of these faculty may feel on their campuses.